kevin-kas/HGT-Motif/README.md

 # HGT-Motif
 This Project is about finding the 3 nodes motif and 4 nodes motif structure in a IBD network structure.
 The Input Data is a csvfile which includes a adjacency matrix.
 This matrix use each germs's Taxon ID as the x-axis and y-axis.
 The value is horizontal gene transfer intensity.
-And the project also contain a csv dictionary which include the name and the Taxon ID of each germ.
+And the project also contain a csv dictionary which include the name and the Taxon ID of each germ.The matrix was devided by the ID of patient like C3001,M2039.
+Each patient sample have their own sample time.

 This project use Python 3.11.9 and Matlab as the main language.
 And some libraries should be install before started.